Cardboard Bed Frame Eco-Friendly

 - Measure Your Mattress: Match your frame’s interior dimensions to your mattress size (Twin, Full, Queen, etc.).
 Add 1–2 inches for breathing room.

-- Design Structure: Sketch out a simple blueprint.
+- Design Structure: Sketch a simple blueprint.
 Consider support pillars under the central area and corners.
 Reinforce these with folded cardboard tubes or honeycomb layering.

 - Finish & Dry: Let the structure cure overnight.
 Smooth edges with duct tape, then paint or decorate to your taste.